nvidia-holoscan/holohub/applications/multiai_endoscopy/README.md

 Alternatively, to run this application, you'll need to configure your PYTHONPATH environment variable to locate the necessary python libraries based on your Holoscan SDK installation type.

+The following terms are used to define specific locations:
+- <HOLOHUB_SOURCE_DIR> : Path to the source directory of HoloHub
+- <HOLOHUB_BUILD_DIR> : Path to the build directory for Holohub
+- <HOLOSCAN_INSTALL_DIR> : Path to the installation directory of Holoscan SDK
+- <DATA_DIR> : Path to the top level directory containing the datasets for the Holohub applications
+- <MODEL_DIR> : Path to the directory containing the inference model(s)

 If your Holoscan SDK installation type is:

 * python wheels: